-Psychological and Behavioral Studies of Perception Attention and Cognition in the Human
+Psychophysical and Neural Studies of Perception and Decision Making in the Humans

-Shimojo Psychophysics laboratory has been focusing on a variety of topics such as; visual perception and its neural correlates, multisensory interactions and plasticity, emotion and decision making, and non-invasive modulation of the alert human brain.
-While we continue to examine the dynamic/adaptive nature of human visual perception – including it's crossmodal, representational, sensory-motor, developmental, emotional, and neurophysiological aspects, we continue our research on "Implicit Brain Functions" and "Interpersonal Implicit Communication" supported by JST (Japan Science and Technology Corporation).
+While we continue to examine the dynamic/adaptive nature of human visual perception – including its crossmodal, representational, sensory-motor, developmental, emotional, and neurophysiological aspects, we continue our research on "Implicit Brain Functions" and "Interpersonal Implicit Communication" supported by JST (Japan Science and Technology Corporation) CREST (Core Research for Evolutional Science and Technology, started in April, 2010).
 In these projects, we focus on implicit cognitive processes, emotional decision making, social communication, plasticity, and their neural correlates.

 Vigorous collaborations have been conducted between our psychophysics laboratory here, and the CREST Japan site located at NTT Communication Science Laboratories, as well as Harvard MGH, Boston University, Gordon College London, Occidental College, and MetaModal Inc. Besides, we continue collaborative efforts on "social brain," under the Caltech-Tamagawa gCOE (grand Center Of Excellence) program (supported by MEXT, Ministry of Education, Culture, Sports, Science and Technology, Japan, which was started in September, 2008).